opengauss-mirror/docs/content/en/docs/ToolandCommandReference/gs_upgradectl.md

 Gray upgrade: supports operations on all service during the upgrade and upgrades all nodes at a time. \(This function is supported in versions later than openGauss 1.1.0.\)

+Upgrade of specified nodes: Upgrade a specified node to support full-service operations, you can upgrade some specified nodes first, and then upgrade the remaining nodes (versions later than openGauss 3.1.0 support this function).

+Upgrade status query: The upgrade status is automatically recorded after each upgrade operation, and the upgrade status can be queried in real time.

+Grayscale upgrade supports progress printing, and the progress is printed according to the process executed by the program.

 ## Precautions<a name="en-us_topic_0287275999_en-us_topic_0237152425_en-us_topic_0059779035_s706621cd98574d11aa38de2448930953"></a>

 -   Do not perform the upgrade, scale-out, and scale-in at the same time.